suyashbhawsar/llm-chainfuse/README.md

 - **Reproducibility with Seed** 🔄 – Ensure deterministic outputs.
 - **CLI and Python API Support** 🖥️ – Use as a command-line tool or import as a library.
 - **Model Validation & Listing** 📜 – Fetch available models and verify parameter compatibility.
+- **Token Streaming** ⚡ – Get responses as they are generated, token by token.

 ---